dynamsoft-docs/barcode-reader-docs/performance/speed.md

 //LocalizationModes

-### Automatically distinguish and exclude regions with no barcode
+### Distinguish and exclude regions with no barcode instantly

 In order to quickly focus on the actual region where the barcode is located, the library will do a fast scan of the image to identify irrelevant characters and exclude the areas surroudnging these characters for the following steps.